openblox/api-documentation/class/Color3Value.md

 superclass: "Instance"
 ---

-The Color3Value class provides away for developers to use Color3 values within the DataModel.
+The Color3Value class provides a way for developers to use Color3 values within the DataModel.

 ## Properties